exyxwd/thesis/README.md

 # Thesis - EXYXWD

 This project is a full-stack application built with React on the frontend, Spring Boot on the backend, and PostgreSQL is used as the database.
-The aim of the project is the map visualization of illegally disposed wastes mainly around Hungarian bodies of water, the data is provided by Trashout.
+The aim of the project is the map visualization of illegally disposed wastes mainly around Hungarian bodies of water, the data is provided by TrashOut.

 ## Prerequisites
 - [Bun](https://bun.sh/docs/installation)